 to hurry, because tickets are selling out fast.

 7-13 – various Belgrade locations

-Belgrade Chopin Fest is an international cultural and educational event which popularizes classical music, and presents to the public one of the greatest composers in the history of music known as the Poet of the piano – Frederic Chopin.
-This music festival presents work of the great composer and the influence of his music on younger generation of composers.
+Belgrade Chopin Fest is an international cultural and educational event which popularizes classical music and presents to the public one of the greatest composers in the history of music known as the Poet of the piano – Frederic Chopin.
+This music festival presents work of the great composer and the influence of his music on the younger generation of composers.

 7-14 – various Belgrade locations

 The upcoming 11th edition of the international documentary film festival BELDOCS will be officially opened on May 7 at 7.30 pm in the Grand Hall of the Sava Centre, with the premiers of two new domestic documentary films “Slatko od Ništa” and “Poslednja avantura Kaktus Bate”.
 During all the years of BELDOCS, the festival organisers made a lot of effort to improve the level of festivals competitiveness and to bring domestic documentaries closer to world standards.

 Cinéclub invites you to the French Institute this spring, with an array new films.
 Film gatherings are held from 6pm to 8pm, in the mediateque.
 Screenings are free of charge and are led by a French Institute professor, with whom guests will be able to share impressions of the film whilst also practising their language skills.